jkwchui/chem-jon-hk/docs/chem/IA/README.md

 :::

 I wrote this guide to help cut through the anxiety and confusion.
-It will not replace the thoughtful and creative work --- that still needs to come from _you_ --- but it provide you with step-by-step guidance to channel your attention systematically.
+It will not replace the thoughtful and creative work --- that still needs to come from _you_ --- but the goal is to provide you with step-by-step guidance so you can channel your attention systematically.

 ::: tip About me